Algaculture: Photobioreactors

 Algae can also be grown in a photobioreactor (PBR).
 A PBR is a bioreactor which incorporates a light source.
 Virtually any translucent container could be called a PBR; however, the term is more commonly used to define a closed system, as opposed to an open tank or pond.

 Because PBR systems are closed, the cultivator must provide all nutrients, including CO_{2}.

 A PBR can operate in "batch mode", which involves restocking the reactor after each harvest, but it is also possible to grow and harvest continuously.
 Continuous operation requires precise control of all elements to prevent immediate collapse.
 The grower provides sterilized water, nutrients, air, and carbon dioxide at the correct rates.
 This allows the reactor to operate for long periods.
 An advantage is that algae that grows in the "log phase" is generally of higher nutrient content than old "senescent" algae.
 Algal culture is the culturing of algae in ponds or other resources.
 Maximum productivity occurs when the "exchange rate" (time to exchange one volume of liquid) is equal to the "doubling time" (in mass or volume) of the algae.

 PBRs can hold the culture in suspension, or they can provide a substrate on which the culture can form a biofilm.
 Biofilm-based PBRs have the advantage that they can produce far higher yields for a given water volume, but they can suffer from problems with cells separating from the substrate due to the water flow required to transport gases and nutrients to the culture.

-Different types of suspended culture PBRs include: